-Specifically for ASTRON hosts with an internal 10.xx.xx.xx IP, you can access nodes in the LOFAR control network directly by IP to copy data at 1 Gbit/s without going through the portal.lofar.eu node.
+3. Between ASTRON internal 10.xx.xx.xx nodes and the LOFAR network control network directly by IP to copy data at 1 Gbit/s without going through the portal.lofar.eu node.
 There is no need to rate-limit this, the network will divide bandwidth among transfers when needed.